meister03/discord-cross-hosting/readme.md

 - BroadcastEval over cross-hosted Machines
 - Sending Messages to cross-hosted Machines
 ### Optional, if you want to use it:
-- Combination of Internal Sharding & Sharding Manager -> less resources
+- Combination of Internal Sharding & Sharding Manager | Hybrid-Sharding -> less resources
 - Machine & Shard Count Managing -> which Machine should host, which Shard...

 # Guide:
 1. How it works
+2. Test | Response Time & Results
-2. Using the Package with Machine & Shard count Managing
+3. Using the Package with Hybrid-Sharding & Machine,Shard Count Managing
-3. Using the Package with Discord.js Sharding Manager or Discord-hybrid-sharding
+4. Using the Package with Discord.js Sharding Manager & Machine/Shard Managing
-4. Using the Package in Standalone Mode for just sending Messages
+5. Using the Package in Standalone Mode for just sending Messages

-# How does it works?
+## 1.How does it works?
 For ensuring a fast, reliable and secure Connection, where you can also sent a ton of Data, followed to our Decision that we use MongoDB, which allows us sending messages and broadcastEval with a unlimited length and without needing a Main Server such as a TCP Server.

 If you don't have a MongoDB Server, then you can create one for free under this link, which I also used for my tests.

-# Test | Response Time & Results:
+## Test | Response Time & Results:
 The following Test has been accomplished on 4 different hosted Machines with different Places.
 Each of the Machines had 2 Clusters (Process), which contained 2 internal Shards.
 The test Object was a 20k Server Discord Bot.